XOMO-PS/XOMO-Repo/Requirements/System requirements.md

 ## S6.
 Verification & Acceptance Criteria
 All P0 and P1 tasks from the previous section should be completed, tested and reviewed by stakeholders.

-The UI should be intuitive, responsive and working on most modern browsers and display sizes available on the market.
+The UI should work on most modern browsers and display sizes available on the market.

 The system should follow non-functional requirements stated in S2.
 The system should be accessible globally.